the-technat/dotfiles/README.md

 I use zsh on all my systems for concistency.
 There are three important files:

 - `.zshenv`: contains env vars that are loaded everywhere (including homebrew env)
-- `.zprofile`: contains setup scripts that should only run once (e.g scripts that modify PATH bluntly)
+- `.zprofile`: contains setup scripts that should only run once (e.g scripts that modify PATH bluntly, things that clutter PATH)
 - `.zshrc`: contains oh-my-zsh and aliases/functions that should be run on every shell invocation
   - Should not mess with `PATH` or similar functions!
   - Doesn't have to add completion for tools that already provide their completion via homebrew